Brahma-fi/console-kit/README.md

 - **Automated Workflow Management:** Developers can design multi-step workflows with triggers, decision-making, and security guardrails, fully abstracted by ConsoleKit.
 - **No Custody:** Unlike traditional financial services, Brahma ensures that developers do not need to take custody of user funds, with users retaining full ownership and control over their assets at all times.
 - **Cross-Chain Execution:** Developers can build workflows that seamlessly interact with protocols across different blockchains.
-- **Off-Chain Inputs:** ConsoleKit supports off-chain data sources, such as bots and scripts, enabling flexible interactions with various systems beyond the blockchain.
+- **Off-Chain Inputs:** ConsoleKit supports off-chain data sources, such as api's, events and other sources enabling flexible interactions with various systems beyond the blockchain.
 - **Agentic Workflows:** For more complex systems, Brahma ConsoleKit enables the creation of fully autonomous agentic workflows, where intelligent, on-chain agents perform tasks like yield optimization or liquidity management.

 ### Developer Benefits:

 - **Simplified Development:** Developers can build, deploy, and scale workflows in a matter of days, cutting down 90% of traditional development time.
-- **Scalability and Flexibility:** ConsoleKit allows the creation of multi-chain automated systems with any combination of on-chain protocols and off-chain services.
+- **Scalability and Flexibility:** ConsoleKit allows the creation of multi-chain automated systems with combination of on-chain protocols and off-chain services.
-- **Customization:** Developers can integrate any off-chain logic or framework using Brahma’s flexible TypeScript SDK, abstracting built-in security, execution, and policy management tools.
+- **Customization:** Developers can integrate off-chain logic or framework using Brahma’s flexible TypeScript SDK or native API's, abstracting built-in security, execution, and policy management tools.
 - **Built-In User Accounts:** ConsoleKit provides secure, multi-chain accounts for onboarding users, managing permissions, and executing transactions automatically without the need for external solutions.

 ### Agentic Workflows:

-For more advanced use cases, developers can build **Agentic Protocols** that enable intelligent agents to autonomously execute complex strategies across blockchains and protocols.
-These agents can collaborate, optimize operations, and manage decentralized assets on behalf of users, all while adhering to defined security policies.
+For advanced use cases, developers can build **Agentic Protocols** that enable agents to autonomously execute strategies across blockchains and protocols.
+These agents can collaborate, optimize operations, and manage decentralized assets on behalf of users, all while adhering to user defined security policies.

 Explore more on how to build [**Automated Workflows**](https://chatgpt.com/g/g-p-67ac50e1e18481919b7cc96b18369f8b-brahma-console-kit/c/link-to-automated-workflow-readme) and [**Agentic Workflows**](./README-agentic.md) using ConsoleKit.